 The Philosophy of a Death Penalty

-While these philosophical questions may exist, the statistics of American Executions show:
+While these philosophical questions may exist, the statistics of U.S. executions show:

 Learn More About Capital Punishment at the Federal Level from an Attorney